IvieThePlant/csc341-f23/programming-csc341f23/prog06_BST-csc341f23/README.md

-## Lab 07 Binary Search Trees
+## Programming Assignem 6 - Binary Search Trees

-DUE Tuesday, March 28
+DUE Thursday, October 26

 In this lab, you will again create the Abstract Data Type List, except this time you will use a Binary Search Tree for implementation.
 The List will be storing elements of type Simple.